Dankoman/klipper/docs/Rotation_Distance.md

 (it has a pitch of 2mm and has 4 separate threads).

 Older printers with "threaded rods" have only one "thread" on the lead screw and thus the rotation distance is the pitch of the screw.
-(So, for example, an M6 metric rod has a rotation distance of 1, and an M8 rod has a rotation distance of 1.25.)
+(The screw pitch is the distance between each groove on the screw.)
+So, for example, an M6 metric rod has a rotation distance of 1, and an M8 rod has a rotation distance of 1.25.

 # Calibrating rotation_distance on extruders